-An extensive makeover to the unfinished lower level of an Oak Hill residence has won Michael Nash Design Build and Homes a regional "Contractor of the Year" (COTY) Award.
-The project was named best "basement for \$50,000.00-\$100,000,00" in the Southeastern U.S., a region which encompasses 11 states stretching from Maryland to Florida.
+n extensive makeover to the unfinished lower level of an Oak Hill residence has won Michael Nash Design Build and Homes a regional "Contractor of the Year" (CotY) award.
+The project was named best "basement for \$50,000.00-\$100,000,00" in the entire southeastern United States, an area which encompasses 11 states stretching from Maryland to Florida.